tweneboah/budget-manager/README.md

 ## JOURNEY TO MY BUDGET MANAGER PROJECT
 ### Applying Object Oriented Programming - OOP to create Customers registration and display to UI as a beginner 4/12/2018
+### Live preview my ongoing project <https://tweneboah.github.io/budget-manager/>
 #### STEPS:
 First of all, I visualised the functionality of my project.
 This project will only take input from form fields and display to UI using OPP.
 Based on this I found three modules